Evolving Many Worlds: Towards Open-Ended Discovery in Petri Dish NCA via Population-Based Training

 \subsection{Edge-of-Chaos Analysis}

-To quantify whether the emergent dynamics occupy the \emph{edge of chaos}---the narrow regime between frozen order and structureless randomness where complex behaviour arises~\cite{langton1990,kauffman1993origins}---we track two complementary metrics over PBT-NCA with 7 agents across 500~meta-steps.
+To quantify whether the emergent dynamics occupy the \emph{edge of chaos}---the narrow regime between frozen order and structureless randomness where complex behaviour arises~\citep{langton1990,kauffman1993origins}---we track two complementary metrics, similar to the ones used in \citet{dolson19}, over PBT-NCA with 7 agents across 500~meta-steps.

 \paragraph{Ecological Persistence.} Let $H^t$ be the per-pixel agent's aliveness distribution entropy at time~$t$.
 We define $EP = |\{t : H^t>\varepsilon\}|/T$ with $\varepsilon=0.1\,\log_2 N$, measuring the fraction of frames that sustain multi-agent coexistence.
 High $EP$ means the system avoids both extinction and monocultures.